Holder Takes Six As England Slump In First Test - UrduPoint

 It was the first time in six reviews that English umpires Richard Kettleborough and Richard Illingworth had seen a decision upheld.

-That was the only breakthrough England managed before stumps, even though fast bowlers Jofra Archer and Mark Wood, both selected ahead of veteran paceman Stuart Broad, topped speeds of 90 mph.
+That was the only breakthrough that England managed before stumps, even though fast bowlers Archer and Wood, both selected ahead of veteran paceman Stuart Broad, topped speeds of 90 mph.

 West Indies have not won a Test series in England since 1988 but they hold the Wisden Trophy after a 2-1 success in the Caribbean last year.